 Direction

-Continue on Sankt-Johannes-Straße through Egenhausen, you pass the street "Am alten Brunnen", 180 m later turn right into Brunnenstraße and cycle towards Schleerieth.
+Continue along Sankt-Johannes-Straße through Egenhausen, past the street "Am alten Brunnen", 180 metres later turn right into Brunnenstraße and cycle towards Schleerieth.
 After a good half kilometre, a path branches off the road at an acute angle.
-There is a wayside shrine on the right that is worth a look.
+There is a wayside shrine on the right which is well worth a look.

 Four-sided wayside shrine Egenhausen

-At the fork in the road between Egenhausen and Schleerieth, a rather rare four-sided wayside shrine dating from 1571 commemorates its founder Anton Geib.
+At the fork in the road between Egenhausen and Schleerieth, a rather rare four-sided wayside shrine from 1571 commemorates its founder, Anton Geib.
 The square pillar bears the coat of arms of Prince-Bishop Friedrich von Wirsberg.
 The top shows reliefs in shallow niches with the crucifixion on the front and a vesper image on the back.
-The end of the wedge arch is decorated with a stone cross crown on the front and volutes on the back.
+The wedge arch finial is decorated with a stone cross crown on the front and volutes on the back.

 Vierseitiger Bildstock aus Sandstein von 1571, Foto: F.Trykowski